Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Using Simulations to Inform System Design

 \paragraph{Hypothesis} We hypothesize that suggestion accuracy strongly influences usage and that higher accuracy increases typing speed~\cite{delebecque:hal-02090402-condensed}.

 \paragraph{Simulation} To test this, we simulated user behavior under systems with accuracy levels ranging from 20\% to 80\% (the system’s upper limit), in steps of about 10\%.
-To ensure fairness, all systems were configured so that the target word appeared in the suggestion list after roughly 54\% of its characters had been typed.

-\autoref{fig:acc_influence} shows the resulting agent behavior.
+To ensure fairness, all systems were configured so that the target word appeared in the suggestion list after roughly 54\% of its characters had been typed. \autoref{fig:acc_influence} shows the resulting agent behavior.
 As accuracy increased, the number of \emph{Picked} suggestions rose, accompanied by slight gains in keystroke savings and more gaze on the suggestion list.
 However, \emph{Failed} suggestions also increased, with a sharp jump at 80\%, suggesting agents began over-relying on the list and could not predict when a correct suggestion would appear.
 This led to a decrease in WPM.
-By contrast, simulating a system with perfect accuracy (100\%) yielded a very high \emph{Picked} rate, very low \emph{Failed} rate, about 50\% gaze on the list, and a clear speed increase.
+By contrast, simulating a system with perfect accuracy (100\%) yielded a very high \emph{Picked} rate, very low \emph{Failed} rate, and a clear speed increase.

 \paragraph{Recommendation} Our findings suggest that \textbf{while higher accuracy encourages more suggestion use, it also raises the failure rate.} Gaze shifts without selection are costly, lowering typing speed and potentially increasing frustration.
-Designers should therefore aim for a balance: maintaining or improving accuracy while ensuring efficient use.
-Accuracy in the 60–70\% range appears to offer the best trade-off.
-Only if algorithm performance can be pushed well beyond the 80\% mark could it make sense to deploy a new algorithm to end-users.
+Designers should therefore aim for a balance: maintaining or improving accuracy while ensuring efficient use. \textbf{Accuracy in the 60–70\% range appears to offer the best trade-off.} Only if algorithm performance can be pushed well beyond the 80\% mark could it make sense to deploy a new algorithm to end-users.